nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

         ![]({{file name='lifecycle.png'}} ?w=450,border=true)
     {{/callout}}

-1. Fill in the specific metadata you need in the [**Schema**]({{page space='studio' page='schemas'}}) tab.
+1. Fill in the [**Schema**]({{page space='studio' page='schemas'}}) tab with specific properties you need:
     1. Name your schema.
-By default, the document type.
+By default, it will be named after the document type id.
-    1. Add your metadata fields.
-To create fields, you need to enter at least the name and the type of the metadata of your fields.
+    1. Add your properties fields.
+To create fields, you need to enter at least the name and the type of the metadata.
         ![]({{file name='doc_type_schema_tab.png'}} ?w=650,border=true)

 ## Configuring Document Type Layouts